Ultimate Guide To Google My Business: Optimizing Your Company’s GMB Profile

 Posts are great for directing customers to your blog posts, recapping or promoting events, offering special promotions, or just providing updates on what your business has been up to lately.
 Participate in community events?
 Make a post!
 Upgrading your space?
 Give customers updates on the progress.

-Note: Don’t forget to add pictures to every post you share—they’re essential for fully leveraging posts and gaining a competitive edge.
+Pro Tip: Don’t forget to add pictures to every post you share—they’re essential for fully leveraging posts and gaining a competitive edge.

 Search engine marketing (SEM) or PPC (Pay Per Click) describes the paid advertising that takes place on search engines like Google.
 Both SEO and PPC can be very effective in driving business growth, but they are very different marketing strategies.
 Combining the two on GMB can lead to superior results.